Fig. 1: A selection of archaeological sites around the Severn Estuary. Source: SEP

 Palaeolithic and Mesolithic – Before 4400BC

-Sea level rise has been 60 metres in the last 10,000 years, so the estuary these people knew was very different to our own.
+Sea level has risen approximately 60 metres over the last 10,000 years’, so the estuary these people knew was very different to our own.
 Imagine Flat Holm Island as a hill, rising up above a vast area of marshy land, our hunter-gather ancestors using it as a lookout to spot animals to hunt or as high ground to escape to in times of flood.

 Campsites from these people are preserved in the alluvium and peat.
 Peat is especially fruitful, as it preserves wood as well as a record of the changing environment over thousands of years.
 The distribution of such sites shows a marked bias towards the intertidal zone, since this is where the alluvium that overlies the prehistoric landscape has been eroded away.
 Many more archaeological sites are likely to lie inland in the peat, but lie undiscovered.